 Medicine is very detail oriented.
 Therefore, the memorization of very detailed information, as well as comprehension of that information is required to establish a basic knowledge of anatomy and physiology.
 Due to the nature of this class, there will be a large amount of material presented each week.
-In order to learn the material and be successful in the course, you must be prepared to spend around 10 - 15 hours each week learning and studying the course material.
+In order to learn the material and be successful in the course, you must be prepared to spend around 10 - 15 hours each week (outside of class) learning and studying the course material.

-- ⇒ Each week, you will spend a couple hours watching lecture videos and attending lab. - ⇒ Then you will need to spend a couple hours processing and learning that information in way that makes sense to you. - ⇒ Finally, the last step is to spend any additional time memorizing the information well enough to take the exams (where you will not be able to check your notes).
+- ⇒ Each week, you will spend a couple hours attending lecture and lab. - ⇒ Then you will need to spend a couple hours processing and learning that information in way that makes sense to you. - ⇒ Finally, the last step is to spend any additional time memorizing the information well enough to take the exams (where you will not be able to check your notes).

-Suggestions for how to do well in A&P 1:
+Suggestions for how to do well in A&P 2:

-- 1) Attend class (watch lecture videos and attend lab).
+- 1) Attend class.
+If you aren't able to make it to class, watch the lecture and lab videos as soon as possible.
 There is a lot of material to cover in this course.
 Even missing one day of class will set you behind.
-Be sure to have your notes and lab materials ready before watching videos. - 2) Review your notes frequently.
-Don't wait until the day before an exam to review everything. - 3) As you are watching the lecture and lab videos, write down any questions you have.
-If you are unable to find the answers in the notes or textbook, send me an email with your questions or set up a time to meet. - 4) Re-watch lecture videos at 1.25 speed.
+Be sure to have your notes and lab materials ready before coming to class. - 2) Review your notes frequently.
+Don't wait until the day before an exam to review everything.
+There will be too much material covered on each exam.
+Additionally, you want to have studied previously in case an emergency arises a couple days before the exam. - 3) As you are watching the lecture and lab videos, write down any questions you have.
+If you are unable to find the answers in the notes or textbook, send me an email with your questions or set up a time to call or meet through Zoom or in person. - 4) Re-watch lecture videos at 1.25 speed.
 Find other videos posted on YouTube to help explain difficult topics. - 5) Complete the chapter reviews posted on Blackboard.
 Try to write the answers in your own words (do not just copy the lecture notes).
 Reviews can be completed before, during, or after each lecture.
-Or make flash cards with each review guestion and answer. - 6) Write your own test questions from the lecture notes.
+Or make flash cards for specific review questions and answers. - 6) Write your own test questions from the lecture notes.
 Create a multiple-choice style question for each lecture slide or group of slides. - 7) Pretend you are the teacher and teach the lesson to yourself or fellow classmates.
 Go through each slide and be sure you can explain all the information on each slide.
 Actually say it out loud.
-Research shows that saying things out loud helps transfer information to longer term memory. - 8) As you are reviewing your notes, study the hardest topics first, and then move to easier ones. - 9) If you have extra time, perhaps waiting in line, practice identifying lab structures using the PowerPoint apps.
+You will see how much information you truly know from memory. - 8) As you are reviewing your notes, study the hardest topics first, and then move to easier ones. - 9) When studying, set a timer for a specific amount of time (example: 45 minutes).
+Try to get as much studying done within that time period.
+Sometimes our brains work better when we know there is an end-goal in sight.
+It can be challenging to start difficult and long-lasting tasks without a deadline. - 10) If you are waiting somewhere, practice identifying lab structures using the PowerPoint apps. - 11) Set your phone on "do-not-disturb".
+Or turn off notifications for your phone apps.
+Chances are, you already check those apps throughout the day on a regular basis.
+When a notification appears, we like to clear that notification away.
+When doing that, we can become distracted from our current task at hand.